-The A Way Home housing endowment is a $20 million partnership between Foundation For The Carolinas and the City of Charlotte to address family homelessness.
+The A Way Home housing endowment is a $26 million public-private partnership that helps address family homelessness.

-The City of Charlotte has committed $10 million toward the endowment, and Foundation For The Carolinas is close to its goal of raising $10 million from the private sector.
-Major philanthropic partners include The Leon Levine Foundation, Howard R. Levine Foundation, Wells Fargo, Bank of America, Dowd Family Foundation, Elevation Church, Winer Family Foundation and two anonymous families.
-In addition, Mecklenburg County partners with AWH to provide funding for support services for families receiving housing assistance.
+The A Way Home funding partnership began with the City of Charlotte, which committed $10 million toward the endowment, as Foundation For The Carolinas raised $16 million from the private sector.
+Major philanthropic partners include The Leon Levine Foundation, Howard R. Levine Foundation, Wells Fargo, Bank of America, Dowd Family Foundation, Elevation Church, Winer Family Foundation, Moore & Van Allen, two anonymous families and other committed donors.
+In addition, Mecklenburg County partners with A Way Home to provide funding for support services for families receiving housing assistance.

 A Way Home and MeckHOME